LiaXLiang/LiaXLiang.github.io/_posts/Leetcode_Notes/Binary Search/2025-05-15-704-binary-search.md

 ---

 # Binary Search
-A binary search algorithm works by repeatedly dividing **the sorted array** in half until the desired element is found or until the entire array is exausted.
+A binary search algorithm works by repeatedly dividing **the sorted array** in half until the desired element is found or until the entire array is exhausted.

-Binary search involves many boundary conditions, the logic behind it is simple but rather sophisticated.
+Binary search appears simple, but implementing it correctly often involves subtle boundary conditions.
 For example:
 - Should the loop be ```while (left < right)``` or ```while (left <= right)```?
-- Should we update ```right == middle```, or ```right == midddle -1```?
+- Should we update ```right == middle```, or ```right == middle -1```?
 - What happens when ```left == right```?

 The key to these confusions is <font color = red> the definition of the search interval </font>.